microsoft/OAT/README.md

 var analyzer = new Analyzer();
 var res = analyzer.GetCaptures(rules, target);
 ```

+## Detailed Usage

+A full [walkthrough](https://github.com/microsoft/OAT/wiki/Walkthrough) includng creating a custom operation and validating your custom operation rules and capturing Clause values is available on the wiki.

 ## Authoring Rules

 Detailed information on how to [author rules](https://github.com/microsoft/OAT/wiki/Authoring-Rules) is available on on the wiki.

-## Detailed Usage

-A full [walkthrough](https://github.com/microsoft/OAT/wiki/Walkthrough) includng creating a custom operation and validating your custom operation rules is available on the wiki.

 ## Delegates

-Documentation for implementing each [delegate](https://github.com/microsoft/OAT/wiki/Delegates) is available in the wiki.
+Documentation for implementing each [delegate](https://github.com/microsoft/OAT/wiki/Delegates) is available on the wiki.

 # Contributing